brianglass/anastasis/files/wed03mc.md

 You were struck with blows for the sake of the human race and were not enraged; free our life from corruption, Lord, and save us.

-ÃŽÂ¤Ã¡Â½Â´ÃŽÂ½ Ã¡Â½Â¡Ã?Â?ÃŽÂ±ÃŽÂ¹Ã¡Â½Â¹Ã?Â„ÃŽÂ·Ã?Â„ÃŽÂ±.
+Î¤á½´Î½ á½¡Ï?Î±Î¹á½¹Ï„Î·Ï„Î±.
 Awed by the beauty.

 The armies of the Angels are amazed as they contemplate your measureless authority and your voluntary Crucifixion: How is He who cannot be looked at scourged in the flesh?
 He wishes to de-liver human nature from corruption, and so we cry out to you, Giver of life: Glory, O Christ, to your compassion!

 Glory, Both now. <span class="style10"><span class="style13">Cross Theotokion.
 Same melody</span>.</span>

-Your pure Mother who knew not wedlock, seeing you hanging dead upon the Tree, mourned as a mother and said, Ã¢Â€Â˜Is this how the lawless and ungrateful people of the Hebrews, who had the benefit of your many and great gifts, have repaid you, my Son?
-I hymn your divine condescension.Ã¢Â€Â™
+Your pure Mother who knew not wedlock, seeing you hanging dead upon the Tree, mourned as a mother and said, â€˜Is this how the lawless and ungrateful people of the Hebrews, who had the benefit of your many and great gifts, have repaid you, my Son?
+I hymn your divine condescension.â€™

 After the 3rd reading from the Psalter others.

-ÃŽÂ¤Ã¡Â½Â´ÃŽÂ½ Ã¡Â½Â¡Ã?Â?ÃŽÂ±ÃŽÂ¹Ã¡Â½Â¹Ã?Â„ÃŽÂ·Ã?Â„ÃŽÂ±.
+Î¤á½´Î½ á½¡Ï?Î±Î¹á½¹Ï„Î·Ï„Î±.
 Awed by the beauty.

 Dishonoured you endured the Cross, O Master beyond all creation, that you might honour me, of old dreadfully dishonoured; with a lance you were pierced in your side, O Longsuffering, as you wished to ransom me, your fashioning, from corruption.
 I hymn your great compassion and your goodness, O Lover of humankind.